-About Ankle Sprains
+About Ankle Sprain

 - Tenderness to touch

-Ankle Sprain Treatment at UT Health Austin
+Treating Ankle Sprain at UT Health Austin

 Upon evaluation of your ankle, including possible imaging, your sports medicine provider will discuss nonsurgical treatment options as an initial approach to healing the injury and improving function.
 These options often include activity modifications and rest, support braces, non-steroidal anti-inflammatory medication such as ibuprofen, physical therapy and strengthening exercises.
 In more severe cases physical therapy and rehabilitation may also be included in treatment to help prevent stiffness and rebuild ankle strength to prevent chronic ankle problems.
 Your care team will walk you through the risks and benefits as well as what to expect throughout your recovery process.